-Couples seeking a divorce in any state would be wise to learn the divorce laws in their state because each state has their own divorce laws.
+Couples seeking a divorce in any state would be wise to learn the divorce laws in their state because each state has its own divorce laws.
 Although your lawyer will likely be able to walk you through the divorce process, educating yourself is still highly recommended.
 This article will take a look at some of the compelling Texas divorce laws including the legal requirements for divorce the counseling requirements, the division of property laws and the laws pertaining to alimony and child support.

 Legal Requirements for a Divorce

-Is Texas a no fault state in a divorce?
+Is Texas a no-fault state in a divorce?

 A divorce may be granted without fault if either party petitions for the divorce stating there are irreconcilable differences.
 There are situations in which a divorce may be granted on a fault basis.
 These situations include cruelty, adultery, conviction of a felony and abandonment.
 A divorce petition may also be filed when there is confinement in a mental facility.
 Additionally, couples who have been living apart for at least three years may also file for divorce.

 How does adultery affect a divorce in Texas?

 Texas law allows a spouse to allege adultery as grounds for divorce; however, a finding of adultery really has no legal significance unless it is a reason to award more of the community estate to the victimized spouse.
 Even if you do convince the court that your spouse committed adultery, the court is still not obligated to make its final ruling on the basis of fault.

 In some situations, the court may require counseling for the couple.
 However, before this occurs, the court will require the couple to see a counselor who will then report on whether he believes the couple will benefit from further counseling.
 In the event that the counselor states further counseling may be beneficial, the court may direct the couple to a counsel for a specific period to see if the marriage can be reconciled.
 This set time period will not exceed 60 days.
 If after this time period there has not been sufficient progress made, the court may proceed with the divorce process.

 What is Community Property in Texas?